sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_How-tos/Troubleshooting_Guide.md

 2003

-Certificate does not exist.
+A certificate does not exist.

 The specified [APNS push certificate](/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Notification_Services/Push_Notifications/Configuring_Push_Services/) does not exist.

 2004

-Certificate is disabled.
+The certificate is disabled.

 The specified [APNS push certificate](/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Notification_Services/Push_Notifications/Configuring_Push_Services/) is disabled.

 2005

-Payload is invalid.
+The payload is invalid.

 The [JSON payload](#undefined) is invalid.

 2006

-Payload is longer than 2048 bytes.
+The payload is longer than 2048 bytes.

 The JSON payload is longer than 2048 bytes.
 You need to make the payload smaller.

 2007

-Certificate is revoked.
+The certificate is revoked.

 The specified [APNS push certificate](/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Notification_Services/Push_Notifications/Configuring_Push_Services/) has been revoked.
 You need to generate a new certificate.

 2008

-Certificate is expired.
+The certificate is expired.

 The specified [APNS push certificate](/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Notification_Services/Push_Notifications/Configuring_Push_Services/) has expired.
 You need to generate a new certificate.

 2009

-Certificate is invalid.
+The certificate is invalid.

 The specified [APNS push certificate](/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Notification_Services/Push_Notifications/Configuring_Push_Services/) is invalid.
 You need to generate a new certificate.

 2010

-Socket is closed.
+The socket is closed.

 The socket connection between the Mobile Backend Services push dispatcher and APNS was closed.